Optional Utilities#

 Tips:#

-Before exporting, please perform model.eval().
+Before exporting, perform model.eval().

 Models with opset 17 are recommended.